zcemycl/aws-chromadb-terraform/README.md

 # aws-chromadb-terraform
-The repository to deploy chromadb via terraform into aws cloud infrastructure.
+The repository to deploy chromadb via terraform into aws cloud infrastructure, using API Gateway, NLB, EFS and Fargate.

 |Architecture 3|Architecture 4|
 |---|---|